Russell's paradox: Philosophical implications

 Prior to Russell's paradox (and to other similar paradoxes discovered around the time, such as the Burali-Forti paradox), a common conception of the idea of set was the "extensional concept of set", as recounted by von Neumann and Morgenstern:

 In particular, there was no distinction between sets and proper classes as collections of objects.
 Additionally, the existence of each of the elements of a collection was seen as sufficient for the existence of the set of said elements.
-However, paradoxes such as Russell's and Burali-Forti's showed the impossibility of this conception of set, by examples of collections of objects that do not form sets, despite all said objects being existent.
+However, paradoxes such as Russell's and Burali-Forti's showed the impossibility of this conception of a set, by examples of collections of objects that do not form sets, despite all said objects being existent.

 Set-theoretic responses

 From the principle of explosion of classical logic, any proposition can be proved from a contradiction.
-Therefore, the presence of contradictions like Russell's paradox in an axiomatic set theory is disastrous; since if any formula can be proven true it destroys the conventional meaning of truth and falsity.
+Therefore, the presence of contradictions like Russell's paradox in an axiomatic set theory is disastrous; since if any formula can be proved true it destroys the conventional meaning of truth and falsity.
 Further, since set theory was seen as the basis for an axiomatic development of all other branches of mathematics, Russell's paradox threatened the foundations of mathematics as a whole.
 This motivated a great deal of research around the turn of the 20th century to develop a consistent (contradiction-free) set theory.

 In 1908, Ernst Zermelo proposed an axiomatization of set theory that avoided the paradoxes of naive set theory by replacing arbitrary set comprehension with weaker existence axioms, such as his axiom of separation (Aussonderung).
 (Avoiding paradox was not Zermelo's original intention, but instead to document which assumptions he used in proving the well-ordering theorem.)
 Modifications to this axiomatic theory proposed in the 1920s by Abraham Fraenkel, Thoralf Skolem, and by Zermelo himself resulted in the axiomatic set theory called ZFC.
-This theory became widely accepted once Zermelo's axiom of choice ceased to be controversial, and ZFC has remained the canonical axiomatic set theory down to the present day.
+This theory became widely accepted once Zermelo's axiom of choice ceased to be controversial, and ZFC has remained the canonical axiomatic set theory down to the modern day.

 ZFC does not assume that, for every property, there is a set of all things satisfying that property.
 Rather, it asserts that given any set X, any subset of X definable using first-order logic exists.
-The object R discussed above cannot be constructed as a subset of any set X, and is therefore not a set in ZFC.
-In some extensions of ZFC, notably in von Neumann–Bernays–Gödel set theory, objects like R are called proper classes.
+The object R defined by Russell's paradox above cannot be constructed as a subset of any set X, and is therefore not a set in ZFC.
+In some extensions of ZFC, like von Neumann–Bernays–Gödel set theory, objects like R are called proper classes.